samlexrod/sakeoflearning/python_tips.md

 	# slicing structure
 	data[row, columns]

-	# getting a numpy array inside a numpy array
+	# getting a numpy arrays of a column inside a numpy array
 	data[:,:1]

 	# getting a numpy array of one column